* This article will be continually updated to include the latest in Texas gun control legislation.

 “What we actually find is that [ignoring their reservations] only enhances that child’s anger, fear, anxiety,” says Dr. Jackie Nelson, assistant professor of psychology at the University of Texas at Dallas.
 “In a way, we’re not really validating or respecting that child’s feelings — which you know, as an adult, if someone close to you told you ‘Oh shake it off, it’s no big deal’ when you’re upset with something, that would be kind of hurtful.”

 When you talk with kids about their school day, use mentions of lockdowns as a chance to explain why drills are important and how they help keep students safe.
-“You want to let children know that this is important and that it’s serious, but at the same time you don’t want to induce more anxiety or fear in a child,” Nelson said.
+“You want to let children know that this is important and that it’s serious, but at the same time you don’t want to induce more anxiety or fear in a child,” Nelson says.

 The Latest on Gun Control Legislation in the Lone Star State